SCMcoding/S.M.L-Official-Website/README.md

 4/2/2021: Website V06: NEW BANNER!!!!!

-6/8/2021: Website status refresh.
+6/8/2021: Website V06.1: Website status refresh.
 Music Status Checker is officially avalible on the website